Highlights of the Concert

 Learn more about the stories featured on the 2017 National Memorial Day Concert.

 For almost three decades, PBS has inspired viewers with the annual broadcast of the multi-award-winning National Memorial Day Concert dedicated to our men and women in uniform, their families at home and all those who have given their lives for our country.

-Emmy and Tony Award-winner Laurence Fishburne is stepping in for Gary Sinise to co-host the 28th annual edition of the National Memorial Day Concert with Tony Award-winner Joe Mantegna.
+Emmy and Tony Award-winner Laurence Fishburne stepped in for Gary Sinise to co-host the 28th annual edition of the National Memorial Day Concert with Tony Award-winner Joe Mantegna.
 Sinise will present a 75th anniversary salute to the Doolittle Raiders, the daring aviators who changed the course of World War II in the Pacific.

-The all-star lineup for the event includes: distinguished American leader General Colin L. Powell, USA (Ret.); world-renowned four-time Grammy Award-winning classical superstar Renée Fleming; multi-platinum recording artist and star of television, film and the Broadway stage Vanessa Williams; country music superstar Scotty McCreery; Grammy nominated, multi-platinum selling artist John Ondrasik of Five for Fighting; acclaimed actor John Ortiz; Tony-nominated actress Mary McCormack; acclaimed actor Robert Patrick; Broadway and television star Christopher Jackson; distinguished actress Ana Ortiz; legendary Irish Tenor Ronan Tynan; and the UK’s best-selling cross-over artist Russell Watson; in performance with the National Symphony Orchestra under the direction of top pops conductor Jack Everly.
-The gifted actress and singer Auli’i Cravalho will open the show with a special performance of the national anthem.
+The all-star lineup for the event included: distinguished American leader General Colin L. Powell, USA (Ret.); world-renowned four-time Grammy Award-winning classical superstar Renée Fleming; multi-platinum recording artist and star of television, film and the Broadway stage Vanessa Williams; country music superstar Scotty McCreery; Grammy nominated, multi-platinum selling artist John Ondrasik of Five for Fighting; acclaimed actor John Ortiz; Tony-nominated actress Mary McCormack; acclaimed actor Robert Patrick; Broadway and television star Christopher Jackson; distinguished actress Ana Ortiz; legendary Irish Tenor Ronan Tynan; and the UK’s best-selling cross-over artist Russell Watson; in performance with the National Symphony Orchestra under the direction of top pops conductor Jack Everly.
+The gifted actress and singer Auli’i Cravalho opened the show with a special performance of the national anthem.